Weather MCP Server

 Overview

 Simple MCP server providing daily weather forecasts by proxying the Open-Meteo API.
-It is packaged as buddai/mcp-weather
+It is packaged as buddai/mcp-weather and launched by weather.mcp.yml over STDIO.

 Components